Bone marrow donors

 Right away, the drugs leave a patient more prone to all types of infections – from bacteria, viruses, fungi and parasites.
 The risk of infection is highest in the first two to three weeks after a transplant, but patients may continue to be susceptible for up to 18 months.

 Talk with the care team about how to keep your child healthy.
-They may advise having your child wear a mask in crowded settings and avoid contact with anyone who doesn't feel well.
+They may advise having your child wear a mask in crowded settings and avoiding contact with anyone who doesn't feel well.
 Make sure your child isn't exposed to smoke.

 Immunosuppressants can also have long-term health consequences, including an increased risk of: